Periodontal Surgery In Issaquah

 In cases where the tissue or bone surrounding your teeth is too damaged to be repaired with non-surgical treatment, there are several surgical procedures available to repair severe damage and to restore a healthy smile.

 At our Issaquah location our surgical periodontal treatment options include:

 Soft Tissue Graft

-Our unique dental team has years of experience, extensive training, and continuing education in periodontal treatment, which ensures you get the best possible dental care.
+Our Issaquah dental team has years of experience, extensive training, and regularily complete continuing education in periodontal treatment, which ensures you get the best possible dental care.

 Pocket reduction surgery (also known as “osseous surgery”) folds back the gum tissue and removes the bacteria hiding underneath, as well as, the hardened plaque and tartar that have collected.

 During this procedure, any tissue that is too damaged to survive may be removed.
 Next, the healthy tissue is sewn back into place.
 Once the tooth and root are free of bacteria, plaque, and tartar and the pockets have been reduced; the gums can reattach to the teeth.

 This procedure uses anesthesia so you are comfortable throughout.
 Plus, we have our sedation options available too.

 Regeneration procedures restore the bone and tissue supporting the teeth that have been lost due to severe gum disease.
 During this process, the gum tissue is folded back to remove the bacteria, plaque, and tartar.